How to become a commissioning editor

 You'll usually start out as an editorial assistant and work your way up.
 There's a lot of competition for jobs so you may find it useful to have a degree.

 You'll need to get some experience before applying for your first job in publishing.
 To build up your experience you can:

 - keep an online blog

-- have an online presence on sites such as Twitter
+- have an online presence on social media sites

 - submit articles and reviews to local papers or websites

 This is also a good way to develop contacts, as many jobs are not advertised.

 You may find it useful to join organisations like the The Publishers Association and Professional Publishers Association for professional recognition, training opportunities and to make industry contacts.

 You can find out more about becoming a commissioning editor from:

 You can also get information on working in creative careers from Discover Creative Careers.